top of page

 What can I do to help?

-The two most important action items for every interested graduate student are:
+The most important action items for every interested graduate student are:

-2. Help us spread the word about our efforts by talking to your fellow graduate students and asking them to sign up for our mailing list.
+Help us spread the word about our efforts by talking to your fellow graduate students, sharing a link to our GSV Resources page, and asking them to sign up for our mailing list as well.

 Is there a record of my name saying that I support a union?
 If so, who can see it?